One Assassination Under God Tour

-The One Assassination Under God Tour is the ongoing concert tour by American rock band Marilyn Manson.
+The One Assassination Under God Tour is a concert tour by American rock band Marilyn Manson.
 It was launched in support of their twelfth studio album, One Assassination Under God – Chapter 1, which was released on November 22, 2024.
+The tour continued to 2026, in support of their thirteenth studio album One Assassination Under God – Chapter 2, which was issued on August 14, 2026.

 The first leg of the tour was a North American co-headlining tour with metal bands Five Finger Death Punch and Slaughter to Prevail, with The Funeral Portrait appearing as opening act.
 The tour was interspersed with Marilyn Manson's own headlining shows.
 They went on to embark on their own tours of Europe, North and South America, and Asia.
-The tour is the band's first following multiple allegations of abuse leveled at the band's eponymous vocalist, and an ensuing criminal investigation, which resulted in no charges filed against Manson.
-The allegations have been cause to some criticism and minor protesting of the tour.
+The tour is the band's first following abuse allegations leveled at the band's eponymous vocalist, and an ensuing criminal investigation, which resulted in no charges filed against Manson.
+The allegations have been cause to some minor protesting and criticism of the tour.